Kevin Stea: Fashion modeling

-He also modeled in the works of fashion/artist photographers such as Peter Palladino, Herb Ritts, Robert Deutschman, Reggie Casagrande, Peggy Sirota, Dan Nix, Maurizio Montani, and Andrea Marino.
-Of particular note is work on several projects with artist/photographer David LaChapelle.
-He modeled in LaChapelle’s homage to Bruce Lee and Chinese Pop Culture, part of the “Raft” exhibition which opened in Hong Kong in May 2011 at de Sarthe Fine Art.
+He also modeled in the works of fashion/artist photographers such as Peter Palladino, Herb Ritts, Robert Deutschman, Reggie Casagrande, Peggy Sirota, Dan Nix, Maurizio Montani and Andrea Marino.
+Of particular note is his work on several projects with artist/photographer David LaChapelle.
+He modeled in LaChapelle's homage to Bruce Lee and Chinese Pop Culture, part of the “Raft” exhibition that opened in Hong Kong in May 2011 at de Sarthe Fine Art.

-He also sings and performs under the name That Rogue Romeo and released the album entitled "Machine & Magic" on June 4, 2012, at the Ripples club in Long Beach, California.
+He also sings and performs under the name That Rogue Romeo and released the album "Machine & Magic" on June 4, 2012, at the Ripples club in Long Beach, California.

 Acting and commercials

 In 1995, he starred as Daryl in Paul Verhoeven's Showgirls, a film which was a major flop and often considered one of the worst films ever made but which began to develop a cult following in 2006.
-Stea has appeared in numerous movies and television series, mainly in dancer roles, including Newsies, Melrose Place, Sister Act 2: Back in the Habit, Showgirls, The Birdcage, Across the Universe, Fired Up, Charlie's Angels, Friends, Austin Powers in Goldmember, 13 Going On 30, Rent, Scrubs, Dancing with the Stars, Rumor Has It... and Naked Boys Singing.
+Stea has appeared in numerous movies and television series, mainly in dancer roles, including Newsies, Melrose Place, Sister Act 2: Back in the Habit, Showgirls, The Birdcage, Across the Universe, Fired Up, Charlie's Angels, Friends, Austin Powers in Goldmember, 13 Going on 30, Rent, Scrubs, Dancing with the Stars, Rumor Has It... and Naked Boys Singing.
 He has appeared in over 50 commercials, most notably for Gap, Old Navy and Pepsi.

 Mr. Stea is featured in the 2015 documentary Strike a Pose directed by Ester Gould and Reijer Zwaan.
 The film was partially financed by the International Documentary Film Festival Forum Award, Amsterdam, and was produced by CTM Docs and The Other Room in coproduction with Serendipity Films and NTR.
 The documentary follows the lives of Madonna’s Blond Ambition dancers twenty-five years later; the dancers sharing their own stories about life during and after the famed 1990 tour.